Citizen Science Case Studies

 Sharing/Reporting

 Every month an email is sent to Natural England with direct links to data for non-native species.
 This helps to update England’s non-native species list and to receive quick alerts of new invasive non-native species.
-The Rock Pool are hoping to expand that to other organisations soon, including reporting results to the South West Marine Ecosystems group (SWME) and similar networks
+The Rock Pool are hoping to expand that to other organisations soon, including reporting results to the South West Marine Ecosystems group (SWME) and similar networks.

 [The Rock Pool Project sharing image]